 Wales from above

 There’s no shortage of amazing views across Wales.
 Just climb one of our many mountains or ascend the towers of one of the hundreds of ancient castles that dot our landscape.
 But for a really different perspective, you need to go higher.
-Here are a few ways you can get your feet off the ground and see Wales from the skies.
+From helicopter rides, to hot air balloons - here are a few ways you can get your feet off the ground and see Wales from the skies.

 Get to the chopper!